 2. HubSpot

-Segmentation works through list building tools that filter by lifecycle stage, lead score, and actions like page views or form fills.
-Automation workflows connect email sends to CRM updates so sales sees which prospects engaged.
-HubSpot integrates with its own CRM and connects to Salesforce, though sync depth changes by subscription tier.
+Segmentation works through list-building tools that filter by lifecycle stage, lead score, and behavioral signals like page views or form fills.
+Automation workflows connect email sends to CRM updates, so sales representatives see which prospects engaged with a campaign before they follow up.
+HubSpot integrates with its own CRM natively and connects to Salesforce, though sync depth varies by subscription tier.

 Smart send time based on when individual contacts typically engage

-Predictive lead scoring that ranks contacts by how likely they are to convert
+Predictive lead scoring that ranks contacts by conversion likelihood

 Content optimization for subject lines and email body copy